cpatrickalves/scraping-findadentist/README.md

 Open the terminal/Prompt/cmd and run:
 ```
 pip install -r requirements.txt
 ```
 ## Usage

 Script name: **findadentist.py**

+This script takes a JSON file as an input.
+This file contains data to perform searches in findadentist.ada.org.

+How to use:
 ```
 python findadentist.py data/input2.json
 ```

 This script performs several requests to the *findadentist.ada.org API* to get the dentist's data.